Soon Hee Newbold: Career

 Upon graduation, Newbold worked in entertainment for Walt Disney World and performed in various symphonies in Florida.
 She also produced albums and wrote for recording projects and ensembles.
 As an actress, Newbold expanded her experiences to film and television.
 She got her first break in the film, The Waterboy, starring Adam Sandler, and first major role in the family comedy, Camp Tanglefoot with Gregg Russell, Drew Seeley, and Michael Andrew.
 Newbold is a highly sought after prolific and published composer.
 Her compositions can be heard around the world in film, orchestras, and other performing groups.
 She frequently travels the world as a guest composer, conductor, clinician, and keynote speaker.
 Her works have been performed at Carnegie Hall, Lincoln Center for the Performing Arts, The Kennedy Center, Walt Disney Concert Hall and the Midwest Clinic.

-In 2014, Newbold was highlighted among prominent alumni in James Madison University’s “Be The Change” campaign and for years had a featured poster in the lobby of the Forbes Center for the Performing Arts.
+In 2014, Newbold was highlighted among prominent alumni in James Madison University's “Be The Change” campaign and for years had a featured poster in the lobby of the Forbes Center for the Performing Arts.
 In 2019, the Boston Music Project increased their number of orchestras, traditionally named for iconic and celebrated composers such as Mozart, Beethoven, and Boulanger, and chose Newbold as the name for their newest ensemble.

 Notable commissions include works for Atlanta Symphony's The Merian Ensemble, Brevard Symphony Orchestra, and youth orchestras for the Columbus Symphony and LA Phil.

+Honors and awards

 Newbold was inducted into the Women Songwriters Hall of Fame in 2024.
 The awards show was held in Washington D.C. at the National Museum of Women in the Arts.

+In 2026, Newbold received the ASTA Orchestra Repertoire and Literature Award for significant contributions to the orchestral works in service of string music education.